-The Foundation for Sarcoidosis Research, the American Lung Association, and the CHEST Foundation of the American College of Chest Physicians have teamed up for the fourth annual Seek Answers.
-Inspire Results. campaign to coincide with April for Sarcoidosis Awareness Month.
+The Foundation for Sarcoidosis Research and our partners at the American Lung Association have teamed up for the sixth annual awareness campaign to coincide with April for Sarcoidosis Awareness Month.

 Sarcoidosis is an inflammatory disease of unknown origin that can affect almost any organ in the body.
 It occurs when a person’s immune system overreacts resulting in the formation of granulomas, microscopic clumps of inflammatory cells.
 When too many of these clumps form in an organ they can interfere with how that organ functions.
 It is estimated to affect 200,000 Americans.
 While most commonly diagnosed in African American women ages 20-40, it has been characterized in all demographics regardless of age, gender, or race.

-Resources from the Foundation for Sarcoidosis Research, the American Lung Association, the CHEST Foundation:
+Resources from the Foundation for Sarcoidosis Research and the American Lung Association:

 - FSR Patient Registry – improve awareness among doctors and researchers by sharing your experience with sarcoidosis through a 30 minute survey.
 Your answers to will improve our understanding of sarcoidosis, help researchers design new and improved clinical studies, and help to unlock a cure!